12 Things That Up Your Risk of Sun Damage

 “The thin skin on your lips can easily suffer sunburns and is particularly vulnerable to lip lines and wrinkles,” says Dr. Batra.
 Slather on a lip balm that contains SPF.
-Need one?
-These are our favorite lip balms with SPF.
+(Here’s how to avoid common dry lip mistakes.)

 You exfoliate in the morning

 “Exfoliating your skin rids the surface of dead skin cells that provide a protective barrier for the more vulnerable skin underneath,” says Dr. Batra.
 “If you’re going to exfoliate, do it at night and be sure to apply sunscreen in the morning.”
-Be sure to avoid these 10 mistakes almost everyone makes when applying sunscreen.
+Here are the best exfoliators for your skin type.

 Next, be sure to avoid these 18 sunscreen mistakes you don’t realize you’re making.

 - Alok Vij, MD, a dermatologist at the Cleveland Clinic

 - Sonia Batra, MD, board-certified dermatologist and co-host of The Doctors